MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/configure-availability-group-for-distributed-transactions.md

 In order to guarantee distributed transactions, the availability group must be configured to register databases as distributed transaction resource managers.

 >[!NOTE]
 >[!INCLUDE[SQL2016](../../../includes/sssql15-md.md)] also supports distributed transactions, however support in [!INCLUDE[SQL2016](../../../includes/sssql15-md.md)] is limited.
-In [!INCLUDE[SQL2016](../../../includes/sssql15-md.md)] a distributed transaction with a database in an availability group can not be guaranteed if it includes any other databases on the same server. [!INCLUDE[SQL2017](../../../includes/sssqlv14-md.md)] does not have this limitation.
+In [!INCLUDE[SQL2016](../../../includes/sssql15-md.md)] a distributed transaction with a database in an availability group is not supported if it includes more than one database on the same server. [!INCLUDE[SQL2017](../../../includes/sssqlv14-md.md)] does not have this limitation.
 >
 >In [!INCLUDE[SQL2016](../../../includes/sssql15-md.md)] the configuration steps are the same as in [!INCLUDE[SQL2017](../../../includes/sssqlv14-md.md)].